ScryEngineering/scrygroup.com/content/services/business-strategy-and-technology-management.md

 ## Why work with us?

-At Horizon Insights, we believe in bringing teams and technology together.
+We believe in bringing teams and technology together.
 We understand the critical impact staffing and software have on your business; with the right combination of tools and talent, your team is unstoppable.
 When these factors are unaligned, it costs you valuable time, money and resources you can't afford to lose.

 In addition, while our clients often encounter technical challenges, the culture of every business is unique.
 Therefore, so are its obstacles and the solutions we help you implement.